Susana465/camkii_thesis/30-methods.md

 ## Model creation and visualization in CellBlender

 I began the model of CaMKII monomers as described in the 2017 model I created using MCell and CellBlender.
 At the time, MCell did not allow for molecules be modelled as multi-complexes.
 Thus, for example, one phosphorylated CaMKII molecule in the model was just a single subunit phosphorylated –not twelve phosphorylated subunits.
 This model includes Ca2+ binding rates to CaM, CaM binding rates to monomeric CaMKII, and phosphorylation rates of active CaMKII monomers by one another, all depending on how many Ca2+ ions are bound to the CaM molecules involved.
 CaMKII dephosphorylation by PP1 is modelled, as well as binding interactions of CaMKII with NMDARs.
-In order to replicate and validate the results obtained from the CaMKII monomer in 2017, I re-wrote all reactions into a cBNGL model using the same parameters used originally. we define a volume previously modelled of 0.5μm3, which is within ranges of spine volume of 0.004 to 0.6 μm3 in hippocampal CA1 neurons (Harris and Stevens, 1989).
+In order to replicate and validate the results obtained from the CaMKII monomer in 2017, I re-wrote all reactions into a cBNGL model using the same parameters used originally.
+We define a volume previously modelled of 0.5μm3, which is within ranges of spine volume of 0.004 to 0.6 μm3 in hippocampal CA1 neurons (Harris and Stevens, 1989).
 Using cBNGL, I can specify the above mentioned 3D volume, with a 2D surface compartment acting as the cell membrane, where NMDARs can diffuse.
 Inside the cell volume, all of the interacting molecules are released as per table 1.

 ## How are these interactions modelled?